-Page 4 of 4

 ANNEX A

+South West Pacific Hydrographic Commission (SWPHC) Region

+ANNEX B

 RULES FOR THE DESIGNATION OF SOUTH WEST PACIFIC HYDROGRAPHIC COMMISSION (SWPHC) REPRESENTATIVES TO THE IHO COUNCIL

-The State(s) selected to occupy the Seat(s) on the IHO Council allocated to the SWPHC (i.e. SWPHC Selected MS) shall be determined in compliance with IHO General Regulations Articles 2 and 16.
+The IHO Member State(s) selected to occupy the Seat(s) on the IHO Council allocated to the SWPHC shall be determined in compliance with IHO General Regulations Articles 2 and 16.

-Role and authority of the SWPHC Selected MS on the IHO Council
+Role and authority of the selected Member State(s) on the IHO Council

-The SWPHC Selected MS shall occupy their seat on the IHO Council throughout the inter-sessional period between Assemblies.
+The selected Member State(s) shall occupy their seat on the IHO Council throughout the inter-sessional period between Assemblies.

-In carrying out their role as the SWPHC Selected MS, Representatives should take into account any relevant decisions, policies or directives established by the SWPHC and ensure that these are considered appropriately by the IHO Council.
+In carrying out their role, representatives should take into account any relevant decisions, policies or directives established by the SWPHC and ensure that these are considered appropriately by the IHO Council.

-Responsibilities of the SWPHC selected MS on the IHO Council
+Responsibilities of the SWPHC selected Member State(s) on the IHO Council

-The SWPHC Selected MS on the IHO Council should represent the interests of the South-West Pacific region as a primary consideration.
+The selected Member State(s) on the IHO Council should represent the interests of the South-West Pacific region as a primary consideration.

-If the potential SWPHC Selected MS do not have the necessary delegation or authority they must secure the appropriate approval from their Minister or the Head of the relevant government department prior to nomination for selection for the IHO Council.
+Prior to nomination for selection for the IHO Council, Member State(s) must secure the appropriate approval from their Minister or the Head of the relevant government department.

-All expenses associated with participation of SWPHC Representatives on the IHO Council must be met by their respective States in accordance with IHO General Regulations Article 3.
+All expenses incurred by representatives relating to participation on the IHO Council must be met by their respective States in accordance with IHO General Regulations Article 3.

-The SWPHC Selected MS must be able to allocate appropriate resources to effectively execute their role.
+The selected Member State(s) must be able to allocate appropriate resources to effectively execute their role.
 The ability to adequately resource representation for a three-year appointment must be a primary consideration for Member States when determining whether they should nominate for selection.

 Selection Procedure (see also flowchart Appendix 1)